 This is just one example of how historically we had brief interactions with our patients and hoped all the stars aligned and all the efforts put forth would help bring them closer to a state of wellness.
 But what about the rest of the time they were trying to manage their health?
 I became an early adopter of healthcare technology, because I knew it could help.

-Technology has such an opportunity in healthcare.
+Interactive patient care technology has such an opportunity in healthcare.
 Something as simple as opening communication lines means a world of difference in helping clinicians understand what’s really going on with their patients.
 Beyond that, though, it also helps patients articulate.
-With better communication through technology, patients and doctors can speak the same language and work together so much better.
+With better communication through patient care technology, patients and doctors can speak the same language and work together so much better.

 And it’s about time.
 The days of patriarchal healthcare are ending.
 It used to be that patients wouldn’t dare question a doctor.
 Doctors knew everything.
 They were superhuman.
 Patients were even afraid to report certain things for fear that the doctor would be upset with them.
 But health is an ever-evolving journey with the patient at its core.
 Patients are more informed and prefer to be part of the decision-making process.